langecode/HATEOAS/README.md

  If a "restricted length scenario" exist a length of 10 characters for firstname, and 10 characters for middlename and equally 10 characters for familyname has been suggested and 999 as max sequence number.

- Such llimitations should be written as a part of the service API and thus the consumers of services would know them.
+ Such limitations should be written as a part of the service API and thus the consumers of services would know them.

 # Links
 These are links that are relevant to this project.